MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ## Add-in / Nudges

-#### Are commitments available in all languages, or just English?
+#### The Outlook add-in displays To-do cards (commitments).
+Are they available in all languages, or just in English?

-Add-in’s Commitment<link to add-in commitment doc> feature only supports English today.
+The [to-do cards](../use/MyA-Outlook-add-in/MyA-Add-in-To-do.md) of the Outlook add-in are available only in English.

-#### Can I get email read rates for shared or secondary mailboxes?
+#### Can I obtain email read rates for shared or secondary mailboxes?

-MyAnalytics does not take shared mailboxes into account.
+MyAnalytics does not use data from shared or secondary mailboxes.

 #### Why are my email read statistics not available?

-Your email must be sent to at least 5 recipients and less than 14 days old for read statistics to be available.
+To see read statistics for an email that you sent, you must have sent it within the past 14 days to at least five recipients.

 ## IT Administrator

-#### Where is the data stored?
+#### Where is user data stored?

-All user’s metrics data are stored in each user’s mailbox.
-An exception is the signal that an email has been delivered/read/replied/forwarded.
+All user metrics data is stored in each user’s mailbox.
+An exception is the signal that an email has been delivered, read, replied to, or forwarded.
 This signal is copied to a transient store.
 All data in the transient store is deleted after 14 days.

-#### Why does it take 2 weeks for the personal dashboard to become available?
+#### Why does it take two weeks for the personal dashboard to become available?
-This question is no longer applicable.
-It’s now available on-the-fly but takes 3 days for the data to be fully stored.
+The personal dashboard is available to a MyAnalytics participant as soon as they receive the welcome email.
+This happens approximately three days after an administrator assigned the MyAnalytics license to the participant.
+For more information, see [Assign MyAnalytics licenses to users](../setup/assign-licenses.md).

-#### Will the dashboard show any historic data upon activation, or does it start ‘from scratch’?
+#### When the dashboard is activated, does it show any historical data or does it start ‘from scratch’?

-Upon activation, MyAnalytics will process historical data for 80 days prior to the date of activation.
-Data from earlier period will not be available in the dashboard
+Upon activation, MyAnalytics processes historical data for 80 days before the date of activation.
+No data from before this 80-day limit is displayed in the dashboard.